House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Ferrari – Racing)

-Enzo Ferrari only started selling road cars to finance his racing ambitions, and the strategy has certainly paid off.
-They have won 16 constructors’ world titles, more than any other team, and they have won 15 drivers’ titles.
-They have won more than 230 Grand Prix victories and are the only team to have taken part in every season since the Formula 1 World Championship launch.
+Enzo Ferrari only started selling road cars to finance his racing ambitions, which has certainly paid off.
+They have won 16 constructors’ world titles, more than any other team, and 15 drivers’ titles.
+They have won over 230 Grand Prix victories and are the only team to have participated in every season since the Formula 1 World Championship launch.

 9. You can visit a Ferrari theme park